ErpNetDocs/tech/modules/logistics/wms/planned-reconcile/warehouse-reconciliation-scenarios.md

 # Warehouse reconciliation scenarios

-This article describes the main operational scenarios for working with **warehouse reconciliation** in WMS.
+This article describes the main operational scenarios for working with warehouse reconciliation in WMS.

-A reconciliation can cover a **whole warehouse** or a selected part of it, such as specific zones or locations.
+A reconciliation can cover a whole warehouse or a selected part of it, such as specific zones or locations.
 Depending on the business need, the process can start either with a broad first count or with a focused recount of selected product rows.

 ## Full warehouse reconciliation for a whole warehouse or selected zones and locations

-This scenario describes a complete **warehouse reconciliation** process.
-The reconciliation can cover a **whole warehouse** or a selected part of it, such as specific zones or locations.
+This scenario describes a complete warehouse reconciliation process.
+The reconciliation can cover a whole warehouse or a selected part of it, such as specific zones or locations.

-In the example below, the process is shown for a **whole warehouse**.
+In the example below, the process is shown for a whole warehouse.
 The same overall flow also applies when the reconciliation scope is limited to selected zones or locations.

-The process starts with preparing the reconciliation and generating the snapshot, continues with the **initial count**, and then moves to one focused **recount** for selected differences.
-When the result is confirmed, the reconciliation is released and the approved differences are applied through warehouse transactions.
+The process starts with preparing the reconciliation and [generating the snapshot](operations/generate-snapshot.md), continues with the [initial count](operations/initial-count.md), and then moves to one focused recount for selected differences.
+When the result is confirmed, the reconciliation is released and the approved differences are applied through [warehouse transactions](operations/generate-warehouse-transactions.md).

-## Before you begin
+### Before you begin

-Before the counting starts, a warehouse manager creates a **Warehouse Reconciliation** document and defines the scope of the process.
+Before the counting starts, a warehouse manager creates a Warehouse Reconciliation document and defines the scope of the process.

 The scope can cover: